AskClaireGuiot/Exercise-6---Final-assignment/README.md

 - [ ] Every submission must feature a visibly unique design.
 This includes distinct choices in color palette, font pairings, visual hierarchy, and structural layout.
 Submissions should not share a similar aesthetic or boilerplate AI style.
 - [ ] The page layouts must be coded mobile-first and include one breakpoint for screens above 1024px.
 - [ ] A max-width of 1170px must be used for the layout on desktop so that the content is centered and doesn’t stretch across the whole width of the viewport.
-- [ ] All anchor links must be functional.
 - [ ] The navigation must be responsive and show a hamburger icon on mobile using the code from the provided responsive nav codepen.
 - [ ] CSS transitions must be used.
 - [ ] The code throughout the site must demonstrate a good understanding of flexbox.
 - [ ] HTML must be semantic and clean (for ex: images have alt tags).
 - [ ] CSS must be easy to read and efficient (use a clear naming convention for the classes and use CSS comments to organize the code into content blocks)

-## Testing
+## Validate
-You will need to provide screenshots of all the tests listed below.
+You will need to provide screenshots of all the validation listed below.
 Fix errors as they occur and retest as appropriate:
 - [ ] Validate your HTML for all pages: https://validator.w3.org
 - [ ] Validate your external stylesheet (by file upload): https://jigsaw.w3.org/css-validator
-- [ ] Check your homepage is accessible (use your published website’s URL): https://wave.webaim.org
-- [ ] Check your homepage’s page performance using Google Lighthouse

 ## Grading
 This assignment is worth 10% of your final course grade broken down as follows: